 The Beach at the End

 Worth every meter of mud.
-The dune system at Kardilli is enormous — you can ride the bike straight onto the firm sand at the back of the dunes (don’t ride on the soft sand near the water, you’ll get stuck), pitch a tent in the wind shadow of a dune, and gather driftwood from the surf line for a fire that won’t violate any restriction (the Black Sea coast has different fire rules than the Mediterranean).
+The dune system at Kardilli is enormous.
+You can ride the bike straight onto the firm sand at the back of the dunes (don’t ride on the soft sand near the water, you’ll get stuck), pitch a tent in the wind shadow of a dune, and gather driftwood from the surf line for a fire that won’t violate any restriction (the Black Sea coast has different fire rules than the Mediterranean).

 The waves on the Black Sea are real — 1 to 2 meter rollers on a windy day.
 Don’t expect Mediterranean swimming.
 This is the kind of beach where you walk for an hour, watch the storm clouds move on the horizon, and feel like you’re somewhere a thousand kilometers from a city.
 (You’re not — Istanbul is 80 km away.
 The dunes hide it completely.)